csteach441/csteach441.github.io/weekly_assignment.md

 ***

+Course assignments will be updated during the semester.

 <!--
 #### Week 15 - 23rd April 2015
 * Please complete your final course assessment, the 'Demo and Report of Final Assessment'.
 An outline report is available at the following URL,